AxisCommunications/opc-ua-plugin-server/app/plugins/bdi/README.md

 - **Interacting with the Plugin:**
-    - Connect to the OPC-UA server using an OPC-UA client like UaExpert (as described in the main ACAP README).
+    - Connect to the OPC-UA server using an OPC-UA client like UaExpert (as described in the main ACAP readme).
     - Navigate to the **BasicDeviceInfo** object node to view all available device properties.
     - Read operations can be performed on individual property nodes to